 There is no safe level of lead in water; there is just a less dangerous level.
 Lead builds up in our bodies over time, so even exposure to little amounts can have detrimental consequences on our health.

-In order to determine the amount of lead in your tap water, organize to have your water tested.
+In order to determine the amount of lead in your tap water, organize to have your water tested or buy a water test kit.
 Once tested proceed on methods and processes to remove lead from water.

 Can you drink the tap water in San Francisco?